-The Company recognized stock-based compensation expense of approximately \$4.7 million, \$3.5 million and \$2.9 million for the years ended December 31, 2014, 2013 and 2012, respectively, in selling, general and administrative expenses.
-As of December 31, 2014, there was approximately \$6.2 million of total unrecognized stock-based compensation expense related to awards granted under the LTIP, net of estimated forfeitures.
-This included \$0.6 million of unrecognized compensation cost related to unvested stock options to be recognized over a remaining weighted average vesting period of approximately 0.9 years, \$3.2 million of unrecognized compensation cost related to unvested restricted stock expected to be recognized over a remaining weighted average vesting period of approximately 2.1 years and \$2.5 million of unrecognized compensation cost related to unvested performance awards, expected to be recognized over a remaining weighted average vesting period of approximately 1.6 years.
-Restricted stock awards granted to non-employee directors in 2014 contained provisions which call for the vesting of all shares awarded upon change in control or resignation from the board for any reason except breach of fiduciary duty.
-As a result of these provisions, the fair value of restricted stock granted to the non-employee directors in 2014 was expensed on the date of the grant.
+The Company recognized stock-based compensation expense of approximately \$4.8 million, \$4.7 million and \$3.5 million for the years ended December 31, 2015, 2014 and 2013, respectively, in selling, general and administrative expenses.
+As of December 31, 2015, there was approximately \$5.7 million of total unrecognized stock-based compensation expense related to awards granted under the LTIP, net of estimated forfeitures.
+This included \$0.1 million of unrecognized compensation cost related to unvested stock options to be recognized over a remaining weighted average vesting period of approximately 0.2 years, \$2.9 million of unrecognized compensation cost related to unvested restricted stock expected to be recognized over a remaining weighted average vesting period of approximately 1.6 years and \$2.7 million of unrecognized compensation cost related to unvested performance awards, expected to be recognized over a remaining weighted average vesting period of approximately 1.5 years.
+Award agreements for restricted stock and phantom stock granted to non-employee directors after 2013 contained provisions which call for the vesting of all shares awarded upon change in control or resignation from the board for any reason except breach of fiduciary duty.
+As a result of these provisions, the fair value of restricted stock granted to the non-employee directors after 2013 was expensed on the date of the grant.